Core Guides

 6. Annotation Support

-• @Bean: Used with @Component when you want to give an explicit ID to an Advice Bean.
-For example, you can specify an ID like @Bean("myAdviceBean").
+• @Bean: Used with @Component to assign an explicit ID to the Advice Bean (e.g., @Bean("myAdvice")).

-• @Before, @After, @Around, @Finally, @ExceptionThrown: Used on methods that define each advice type.
+• @Before, @After, @Around, @Finally, @ExceptionThrown: Maps methods to Advice types.

 import com.aspectran.core.component.bean.annotation.*;